MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/distinctoperator.md

 *T* `| distinct` *ColumnName*`[,`*ColumnName2*`, ...]`

 > [!NOTE]
-> Unlike `summarize by ...`, the `distinct` operator supports providing an asterisk `*` as the group key to denote all columns, making it easier to use for wide tables.
+> The `distinct` operator supports providing an asterisk `*` as the group key to denote all columns, which makes it easy to use for wide tables.

 ## Example